cpldcpu/BitNetMCU/docs/documentation.md

      20c:	fc5796e3          	bne	    a5,t0,1d8 <processfclayer+0x28>
 ```

-The full loop is 6 instructions while the actual computation is just 3 instructions (lb, bltz,neg/add).
-The compiler did quite a good job to split the conditional into two code paths to avoid an addition "neg" instruction.
+The full loop is 6 instructions while the actual computation is just 3 instructions (lb, bltz, neg/add).
+The compiler did quite a good job to split the conditional into two code paths to avoid an additional "neg" instruction.

 It would be possible to unroll the loop to remove loop overhead.
 In that case 4 instructions are required per weight, since the trick with two codes paths would not work easily anymore.

-Convolution with 4 bit weight is shown below.
+Convolution with 4 bit weights is shown below.
 The multiplication is implemented by individual bit test and shift, as the MCU does not support a native multiplication instruction.
-The encoding as one-complement number without zero helps with code efficiency.
+The encoding as one's complement number without zero helps with code efficiency.

 ```c
     int32_t sum = 0;